Mardi Gras Scenes from Home

 sausage-chicken-onions

 Carefully pour in white wine.
+Stir to blend and incorporate.

 boiling-gumbo

 Reduce heat to simmer.
 Simmer uncovered for approximately 2 hours, allowing all flavors to marry.
-Remove bay leaves and skim any fat off the top of gumbo.
+Remove bay leaves and skim any fat off top of gumbo.

 Add chopped green onions and continue to simmer for additional 5 minutes.